masesgroup/KNet/src/documentation/articles/usageSerDes.md

   - Shall have a parameterless constructor
   - Shall conform to [ISpecificRecord](https://avro.apache.org/docs/1.11.1/api/csharp/html/interfaceAvro_1_1Specific_1_1ISpecificRecord.html)

-**NOTE**: simple types (the one that have an Apache Kafka default serializer) are not managed and will be refused
+**NOTE**: simple types (the one that have an Apache Kafka™ default serializer) are not managed and will be refused

 ### MessagePack serializer

 The MessagePack serializer is based on [MessagePack](https://www.nuget.org/packages/MessagePack) package.
 The types managed are:
 - MessagePack types managed using the MessagePack library shall be MessagePack types.

-**NOTE**: simple types (the one that have an Apche Kafka default serializer) are not managed and will be refused
+**NOTE**: simple types (the one that have an Apche Kafka™ default serializer) are not managed and will be refused

 ### Protobuf serializer